Circumcision in Africa: Percentage of circumcision per country

 Circumcision is prevalent among 92% of men in North Africa and around 62% in Sub-Saharan Africa.
 In western and northern parts of Africa it is mainly performed for religious reasons, whereas in southern parts of Africa it rarely performed in neonates, instead being a rite of passage into manhood.

 Studies evaluating the complications due to traditional male circumcision have found rates varying from 35% (Kenya) to 48% (South Africa).
 Infection, delayed wound healing, glans amputation and injury, bleeding, loss of penile sensitivity, excessive removal of foreskin, and death are the major complications reported.

 In some African and Eastern Christian denominations male circumcision is an integral or established practice, and require that their male members undergo circumcision.
 Circumcision is near-universal among Coptic Christians, Ethiopian Orthodox and Eritrean Orthodox, and they practice circumcision as a rite of passage.

 North Africa

 Algeria

 The male child circumcision rate in Algeria is around 97.9%.

 Egypt

 The male child circumcision rate in Egypt is around 94%.

 Circumcision is near-universal among Coptic Christians, and they practice circumcision as a rite of passage.

 Libya

 The male circumcision rate in Libya is estimated to be 96.6%.

 Morocco

 The male circumcision rate in Morocco is estimated to be 99.9%.

 Historically, circumcision in Morocco was performed by barbers, but is now done by medical surgeons.
 The circumcision of Prince Moulay Hassan, almost two years old at the time, prompted thousands of other young boys to be circumcised.
 The procedure is considered "purification" (t'hara) by Muslims.

-Sudan

-The male circumcision rate in Sudan is estimated to be 39.4%.